ryanmaxwell/UIAlertView-Blocks/README.md

 If a delegate was set on the alert view, the delegate will be preserved and the blocks will be executed _before_ the delegate is called.

-## Requirements
+## Category Requirements

-Blocks - so iOS 4.0 or later.
-Compatible with both ARC and traditional retain/release code.
+Blocks and ARC - so iOS 4.3 or later.

+## Test Project Requirements

+* The Xcode test project uses the XCTest framework and so requires >= Xcode 5

 ## Usage